-Living and learning safely (Phenomena: Online safety, keeping safe: road, sun, fire, sea, Antibullying, healthy relationships, risk management) Yearning for success (Phenomena: Entrepreneurship, raising aspirations, economic wellbeing)
+Living and learning safely (Phenomena: Online safety, keeping safe: road, sun, fire, sea, Anti-bullying, healthy relationships, risk management)

+Yearning for success (Phenomena: Entrepreneurship, raising aspirations, economic wellbeing)

 Our children are involved in many local initiatives such as Surfers Against Sewage, beach cleans, local village/church shows and competitions, Harvest Festivals and therefore make a positive contribution to their community.
 They expand their cultural capital to the wider society with their participation in Erasmus Projects at home and abroad with our European partners, they visit countries all over the world via Zoom to engage in exploration, investigation and inquiry with experts (Exploring by the seat of their pants) such as deep sea divers, paleontologists, marine biologists, which has the added bonus of raising their aspirations.
 Their educational visits are local, national and international and therefore allow them to communicate with others from a variety of cultural and religious backgrounds and gives them opportunities which they would not usually have access to in remote Cornish villages.
 Annual trips include skiing in Italy, Minack Theatre and local pantomime.
 All children from year 3 upwards are offered the opportunity to experience residentials, pupil premium subsidies are applied to encourage engagement of children from disadvantaged backgrounds (see Pupil Premium Policy).
 We have many visitors to school, including from parents to share their expertise in areas such as farming.
-Visitors include police, lifeguards, firefighters, local church groups and European visitors which allows our children to be appreciative of human creativity and achievement.
+Visitors include police, lifequards, firefighters, local church groups and European visitors which allows our children to be appreciative of human creativity and achievement.
 They participate in two dramatic productions a year, taking to the centre stage in front of the proud community.
 Our pupils are also involved in choosing their termly topics, budgeting for and contributing to school improvements, contributing to learning consultations with their parents and their teacher and participating in local sporting events/competitions off site.

 Homework is generally uploaded to our learning platform, SeeSaw.
-This meant that during the COVID-19 pandemic children found the transition to online learning much simpler as "Blended Learning" - integrating technology and digital media with face to face school based learning - was something they were already used to.
-Inquiry and projects at schools are often continued at home and uploaded for the teacher, learning support assistants to monitor, assess, give feedback and offer provocations for further inquiry.
+This meant that during the COVID-19 pandemic children found the transition to online learning much simpler as "Blended Learning" (integrating technology and digital media with face to face school based learning) was something they were already used to.
+Inquiry and projects at schools are often continued at home and uploaded for the teacher, learning support assistants to monitor, assess and offer provocations for further inquiry.
+The focus of homework at our schools is to reinforce learning and is also an opportunity for parental engagement and family learning.